If your state doesn’t recognize medical cannabis, sometimes your neighbor will, just know that you can’t cross state lines with it.

 Non-residents of Illinois benefit from full recreational legalization.
 The possession limit for out of state patients is 15 grams of cannabis flower, 2.5 grams of concentrates, and 250 grams of edibles.

 Main voters have faced an uphill battle for cannabis sales.
 But despite a governor’s veto and a few legislative setbacks, Maine is set to legalize recreational consumption in 2020.
-The provisionally adopted rules can be found here, but they’re subject to change.

 Currently, Maine allows most out of state patients to use dispensaries with a proper ID, and allows all adults over 21 to possess up to 2.5 ounces without facing charges.
 If you’re thinking about going to Maine soon, read up on the rules to see if you’ll be able to refill your prescriptions (you probably can) or if you should just bring enough of your own supply to get you through the visit.